Fundrise vs LendingClub

 Fundrise allows you to choose from four professionally built real estate portfolios based on your risk and investment preferences.
 Some portfolios are geared towards cash flow and others focused on the growth of the underlying assets.
 If you invest the minimum of $500, you will be placed in the starter portfolio.
 The other three advanced plans require a minimum investment of $1,000.

-Supplemental Income: This portfolio is geared toward income-producing real estate.
+This portfolio holds income producing real estate.
 Investors will earn returns primarily through dividends from cash flow producing real estate.
 Dividends are generated through rental and interest payments in proportion to your share of the fund.

 Fundrise Terminology: eREIT And eFund